We Set the Bar, 9781529221282

 Critics Review

-“A brave and honest account, relatable for many who have taken a less conventional journey to the bar.
+‘A brave and honest account, relatable for many who have taken a less conventional journey to the bar.
 Jo characteristically challenges the power structures and stereotypes which hobble progress and equality, bringing to life their deep-rooted reality.
-Her ‘love letter’ is an inspiring call to arms for all changemakers.”
-Jenny Beck KC (Hon),
+Her “love letter” is an inspiring call to arms for all changemakers.’
+Jenny Beck KC (Hon), Solicitor, Director and Chair of the Nuffield Family Justice Observatory’s Board

-“An important, personal, angry, informative paeon of praise for the Legal Aid system and a passionate argument for equity at the bar.
-Deeply personal and equally passionate, it should be required reading in all chambers – especially by leaders.”
-Martin Elliott, Honorary Master of the Bench at Inner Temple, Professor Emeritus of Cardiothoracic Surgery at UCL and of Physic at Gresham College
+‘An important, personal, angry, informative paeon of praise for the Legal Aid system and a passionate argument for equity at the Bar.
+Deeply personal and equally passionate, it should be required reading in all chambers – especially by leaders.’
+Martin Elliott, Honorary Master of the Bench at Inner Temple, Professor Emeritus at University College London and Gresham College

 About The Author